VR Class Sm1: Technical information

 Each Sm1 unit consists of two cars: the Sm1 is the motored car of the multiple unit, while the other car, the driving trailer, is a part of the Eio class.
-There is a driver's cabin at either end of the unit, which enables the train to be driven in both directions without turning it around.
+There is a driver's cabin at either end of the unit.
 This is a major advantage compared to locomotive-pulled trains in commuter traffic.
 The two-car unit has 191 seats combined, including fourteen foldable seats.

 Six Sm1 units can be coupled together in total, but the length of the commuter train platforms limits the maximum length to five in commercial traffic.
 Six unit trains can be seen in depot traffic between Helsinki Central Station and Ilmala depot.
 The units use Scharfenberg couplers.

 The maximum speed of the Sm1 is 120 km/h.
 The electric systems were developed and built by Strömberg at their plant in Pitäjänmäki, Helsinki.

 The Sm1 is technically very similar to the newer Sm2 EMU, although there are also some differences, such as the Sm1 having steel spring suspension and strengthening creases on the sides.

 The units are numbered between 6001 and 6050 for the Sm1 car and 6201 and 6250 for the Eioc driving trailer.